nickmeldrum/nickmeldrumdotcom-githubpages/_drafts/promises.md

 })
 {% endhighlight %}

 This is how Node.js accomplishes what Promises promises to do: Help async functions deal with return values and errors.
-This makes allowing a function higher up the callchain to deal with this error quite problematic.
-You would have to ensure the error is always passed up the callchain.
+This makes allowing a function higher up the call chain to deal with this error quite problematic.
+You would have to ensure the error is always passed up the call chain.
 It's possible, but you must manually implement your own implicit error propagation mechanism to manage it.
 A major problem is: what if some code in the middle decides to throw?
-This mechanism essentially means you are dealing with error propagation by passing errors up adn therefore cannot throw ever.
+This mechanism essentially means you are dealing with error propagation by passing errors up and therefore cannot ever throw.

 ## let's remember the point of promises